gdavies2736/Refactoring-code/README.md

 # Refactoring-code
-Refactoring starter code to make website more accessible
+Refactoring starter code to make website more accessible.

 Many websites have been designed and built in a way which are inaccessible for people with permanent and temporary disabilities.
 Not only does this mean that they have trouble experiencing the website, but from a business point of view it can also affect the Search Engine Optimisation (SEO) of that website and the traffic it drives through.